FullStackForger/hapi-app-mongo-model/README.md

  - It can be used stand-alone or registered as Hapi plugin with `AppModel.plugin` extension
  - It allows to register custom `ModelClass`-es
- - It exposes mongo collection method on custom `ModelClasses`, such us:
+ - It exposes mongo collection (monk) methods on custom `ModelClasses`, such us:
  `find()`, `findOne()`, `insert()`, etc.
+ - It allows to create Models before connection is established (no monk drawbacks)
  - It exposes sugar methods (returning promises) on `Model Classes`
  	+ `validate()`,
  	+ `findAndParse()`,